steveklabnik/rust_for_rubyists/book/chapter-02.rst

 I'll try to keep these instructions up to date, but it's easy enough to find and install the latest version; just change these two lines.
-The version I show you above is the latst version I tested the code on; The language has settled down by now, but Rust 0.6.x is expected to have a more final syntax, so some things will change.
+The version I show you above is the latest version I tested the code on; The language has settled down by now, but Rust 0.6.x is expected to have a more final syntax, so some things will change.